Slow Cooker Baked Beans

 - Save the seasoning for the end.
 Generally, it is best practice to leave salting any beans until the end of cooking, as long exposure to salt softens the beans’ skin and can make them mushy.
 With these slow cooker beans, salting at the end also allows for adjustment based on the savoriness of your bacon or canned tomato paste.

-Seasoning and Storing Slow Cooker Baked Beans
+How to Store Slow Cooker Baked Beans

 Leftover beans keep well in the fridge for up to a week, but they also freeze beautifully too.
 I like to freeze them flat in a zip-top bag for future dinners — it feels just like having a can of baked beans at the ready, but they taste so much better for your efforts.

-Brown Sugar & Bacon Slow Cooker Baked Beans
+Slow Cooker Baked Beans Recipe

 Use the slow cooker to transform dried beans into tender, tangy-sweet baked beans.
-They're perfect for every summer cookout!

 Nutritional Info